-Your U.S. Lawns commercial landscape management professionals understand that new sod is going to have more specialized needs, whereas well-established turf will not be quite as demanding.
+Your U.S. Lawns commercial lawn care professionals understand that new sod is going to have more specialized needs, whereas well-established turf will not be quite as demanding.
 We also recognize that different varieties of grass have different tolerances and requirements when it comes to soil nutrients and proper hydration.
-Contact us today and we’ll help you identify what your lawn needs to stay green and healthy.

 Your Local U.S. Lawns Knows What’s Best for Your Grass

-When it comes to your turf, our expertise extends even further too, because our customers count on us to determine what kind of fertilization and irrigation programs work best for every variety of grass as well as with the different growth stages–whether you’re seeding a new lawn, reseeding an aging lawn, or simply nourishing turf that is healthy and established.
-Contact us today and let us help you design the lawn care plan that is best suited to your regional conditions and your variety of grass.
+When it comes to your turf, our expertise extends even further, too.
+You can count on us to determine what kind of fertilization and irrigation programs work best for every variety of grass as well as with the different growth stages — whether you’re seeding a new lawn, reseeding an aging lawn, or simply nourishing turf that is healthy and established.

 It’s also important to realize that healthy dirt is the very foundation your landscape depends on to grow and thrive.
 You already know your soil requires the proper food and hydration, but if the ground is too hardly compacted, grass and plant roots stay closer to the surface and become weakened.
 The best way to prevent weak root systems is to properly aerate your turf.
 Aeration is the practice of putting small holes in the soil throughout the entire lawn, making it easier for water, nutrients, and air to penetrate grass roots so they’ll grow deep and strong.

 Another seldom noticed element that can compromise lawn health is heavy thatch.
-Thatch is really nothing more than a loose layer of organic matter made up of dead grass pieces, stems and roots, that builds up between the green growth and the soil.
-While a thin layer of thatch is beneficial to your lawn because it releases nutrients as it decomposes, when it becomes too thick it can be suffocating to your greenery and even worse, it provides a welcoming environment for unwanted pests that can be deadly to your turf.
+Thatch is really nothing more than a loose layer of organic matter made up of dead grass pieces, stems, and roots that build up between the green growth and the soil.
+When the thatch becomes too thick, it can be suffocating to your greenery and even worse, it provides a welcoming environment for unwanted pests that can be deadly to your turf.

-Your property’s turf type may depend on routine aeration and dethatching, which is another reason you need a responsive commercial landscape management partner like U.S. Lawns, who will be there whenever you need us, treating your turf like it’s our lawn.
-Contact us now so we can start making your commercial grounds healthier.
+Your property’s turf type may depend on routine aeration and dethatching, which is another reason you need a responsive commercial lawn care company like U.S. Lawns, that will be there whenever you need us, treating your turf like it’s our lawn.

 Request a Free,